Sunday, November 09, 2014

 high grades in maths. but no idea of what adds up in life, what ought to be subtracted, which ideas multiply, how to divide oneself while staying whole, and what to put in a bracket and solve first.

-bodmas, i suddenly remember the man who said that to me first. bright eyes, urgency in his voice, it was important to study hard he'd said. i hadn't listened. oh he was good in maths, very good. that's why he knew what to take away, what really balances the equation. said one day, no don't do what i dreamt for you, go and study communications instead, you'll be good in that.
+bodmas, i suddenly remember the man who said that to me first. bright eyes, urgency in his voice, it was important to study hard he'd said. i hadn't listened. oh, he was good at maths, very good. that's why he knew what to take away, what really balances the equation. said one day, no don't do what i dreamt for you, go and study communications instead, you'll be good at that.

 my math certainly needs improving, the day i can tell her something of that value, i'll give myself a gold medal and a high grade.